janjovellanos/Chaliced/docs/README.md

 Chaliced gives users the ability to:

-* Create an account
+* Create an account & upload a profile image
 * Log in and log out
 * Test the application as a guest user
 * List items they want to sell & upload product images
 * Shop items to buy from other sellers
 * Add items they want to their Favorites (Wishlist)
-* As a buyer, leave reviews for the seller
+* As a buyer, leave reviews on a product for the seller
 * Create, read, update, and delete products
 * Create, read, update, and delete reviews